chrif/cocotte/doc/README.md

 ## In details

 When learning about cloud hosting and containers, one has let's say 3 options:
-* Read the manuals which is the best but can be time consuming.
+* Read the manuals which is the best but can be time-consuming.
 * Read blog posts/tutorials that are often outdated or incomplete.
 * Use a third-party management solution where you end up not learning much and potentially locked in.